timskovjacobsen/sofset/README.md

 ### Where to put the script
 The script (`sofset.py` file) can be placed whereever in the file system.
 Just make sure that you insert the correct path to it when calling it from Teddy.
 The code auto-detects the path from which it was invoked, i.e. the folder containing the `.sofistik` file.
 From there it navigates to the input files, so they have to comply with the folder structure shown above.

-**It is recommended to keep the script in a central location and call it from there.** This way, every version of the Sofistik model refers to the same script and is elminated the need for creating new copies with each version.
+**It is recommended to keep the script in a central location and call it from there.** This way, every version of the Sofistik model refers to the same script and it elminates the need for creating new copies with each version.

 <!-- ## Dependencies
 TODO: The dependencies for the script are listed in the file called `requirements.txt`. -->